-I sold my BKNG position a week before the news story about the Pfizer vaccine news hit the wire.
+I sold my BKNG position a week before the Pfizer vaccine news hit the wire.
 The stock subsequently jumped 20%, and is 50% higher now.
 I sold my DISCA position in early December after it rose 50%.
 It has since climbed 75% more.
 I sold my ROKU position late November after it had risen 33% in a month, and 5% in a day.
 It is now 80% higher.
 Ouch.
 Gains were certainly left on the table.
 That said, the subsequent price increases are not indicative of mistakes.
 The mistakes were elsewhere.

 My mistake in BKNG was not selling sooner, after I concluded travel companies would be negatively impacted for much longer than I initially expected.
 It’s difficult to change your mind with a held position, especially if it means realizing a loss.
 My mindset was to wait it out; travel will inevitably recover and BKNG was undervalued going into the pandemic.
 But when the CEO says in June, “It’s not a quarters thing; it’s a years thing.
 It’s going to take some time to get back to the place where we were in 2019” your projections should take note.
 In my view, I got lucky that the price rebounded to February levels despite the devastation to their financials and industry.
 Can the business prudently manage costs while facilitating a rebound in sales and defending their moat?
 Probably, but they ran pretty lean to begin with.
 I still believe travel demand will return, potentially with a vengeance, but the industry will see lasting changes.
 In 2019 the stock traded around 5x NTM EV/Sales, 13x NTM EV/EBITDA.
 It now trades at 6.6x and 17x 2019 numbers.
 On a forward basis, it trades at 11x and 40x, respectively, since this year’s fundamentals are lower than in 2019.
 The stock is at an all time high.